Untamed is a book people have raved about for months now.

 My Untamed Book Recommendation

-This is a great book for people who believe in equality for all genders, sexes, races, etc.
+This is a great book, I believe her third memoir, for people who believe in equality for all genders, sexes, races, etc.

 Glennon has some amazing quotes to pull from here to share and even use as mantras.